Definition:Employee experience encapsulates what people encounter and observe over the course of their tenure at an

 Designing a powerful employee experience isn’t simply a box to check for the HR team – it can also have a significant impact on many aspects of an organization.
 Company leaders recognize this influence, which is why nearly 80 percent of executives rate employee experience as very important or important.
 Below is an overview of areas that are affected by employee experience.

 Today, the majority of job seekers look for information about a company on job search websites like Glassdoor.
 The rise in company review sites like Glassdoor indicates the desire of employees to understand what their experience will be like at an organization.
-Which is why having a strong employee experience is critical.
+This is why having a strong employee experience is critical.
 Without one, your negative reviews may chase away potential talent for your organization.

 We’re increasingly seeing people make decisions about leaving companies early in their tenure.
 In fact, our research found that around 10% of people were leaving within six months of starting a new job.
 A proper introduction into an organization, through processes like onboarding, can make a huge difference with regard to an employee’s desire to stay, their productivity, and their perception of the company culture.

-Finally, a strong employee experience can make a huge difference on your organization’s bottom line.
+Finally, a strong employee experience can make a huge difference in your organization’s bottom line.
 An analysis of over 250 global organizations found companies that scored highest on employee experience benchmarks have four times higher average profits, two times higher average revenues, and 40 percent lower turnover compared to those that didn’t.
 This demonstrates that an investment in employee experience does pay off.

 Key milestones in the employee experience

 Now that we understand the impact, let’s take a deep dive into the key milestones that make up the employee experience, Below, we’ll touch on three important stages of the employee lifecycle and explain how surveys can be utilized at each stage (you can also view additional stages in the attached infographics).
 This ensures that you gather enough data to capture the big picture of employee experience at your organization.

 1. Attraction / Recruitment